PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 production positions.
 After normalizing only the function name, the old and new complete owner ASTs are identical.

+### Indexed-first pre-Add compatibility composite

+`passes/pre_add_layout.py` owns the complete former 1,593-line lowerer implementation.
+It remains one semantic compatibility unit: the bounded direct/unary indexed owner runs first, followed by the historical Swish, unary, Mul-constant, Mul/Sub-constant, Gather, constant-Add, nested-Add, PReLU, direct-NCHW bridge, post-alias, and legacy-consumer fallback families.
+Their fixed-point order, producer/consumer rebuilds, shared-constant copy-on-write, metadata, quantization, mutation order, marker behavior, pruning, and statistic are unchanged.

+The lowerer retains a one-call private wrapper at all four production positions and in the safe-transpose bundle.
+After normalizing only the function name, the old and new complete owner ASTs are identical.
+This move is not a source-line limit and does not broaden the indexed owner.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current